unicode-org/message-format-wg/spec/syntax.md

 A _message_ is **_<dfn>valid</dfn>_** if it is _well-formed_ and
-**also** meets the additional content restrictions and semantic requirements about its structure defined below.
+**also** meets the additional content restrictions and semantic requirements about its structure defined below for _declarations_, _matcher_ and _options_.
 Attempting to parse a _message_ that is not _valid_ will result in a _Data Model Error_.

 ## The Message